Horseweed in Canberra, ACT

 Fleabane (Conyza spp.)

-Fleabane also known as Horseweed is a tall growing dicot with a tough, hairy stem.
-As it matures its stem becomes hard and woody.
+Fleabane weed is also known as Horseweed.
+It is a tall dicot with a tough, hairy stem, and as it matures its stem becomes hard and woody.
 It germinates in the Spring and becomes a major weed problem in the Summer.
-Although it is a Summer annual, it can sometimes be seen over the Winter months.
+Although it is a Summer annual, you can sometimes see Fleabane over the Winter.

 Fleabane has alternate dark green leaves that have toothed margins.
-These leaves have a coating of fine hairs on the surface, and these hairs coupled with its woody stem, make it very difficult to control.
+Fine hairs coat the surface of these leaves, and these hairs coupled with its woody stem, make it difficult to control.

 In Australia there are three main species of Fleabane:

-• Flaxleaf Fleabane (Conyza bonariensis).
-This is the most common.
+• Flaxleaf Fleabane (Conyza bonariensis), which is the most common.

 • Tall Fleabane (C. sumatrensis) and

-For the sake of brevity and their management we are going to term all of these as Fleabane or Horseweed.
+To avoid confusion we are going to term all of these as Fleabane weed or Horseweed.

 Why is Fleabane a Major Weed?